-- (C) An adjustment of \$10.4 was recorded to adjust inventory to fair value.
-Finished goods were valued at estimated selling prices less the sum of costs of disposal and reasonable profit allowance for selling effort. - (D) Adjustment reflects the preliminary revaluation of property, plant and equipment to estimated fair value. - (E) Adjustment reflects net effect of the elimination of the HHI Group historical goodwill in accordance with acquisition accounting, and the establishment \$703.5 for goodwill resulting from the transaction which is based on a preliminary valuation. - (F) Adjustment reflects net effect of recording HHI Group's intangible assets at fair value.
-Based on preliminary valuation Spectrum Brands currently estimates that the intangible assets of the HHI Group will be increased by approximately \$308.8 in accounting for the acquisition.
+- (c) To record the HHI Group's inventory at estimated fair value.
+Based on a preliminary valuation, HGI estimates that as of September 30, 2012, the fair value of the HHI Group's inventory exceeds book value by approximately \$10.4.
+Finished goods were valued at estimated selling prices less costs of disposal and reasonable profit allowance for the selling effort. - (d) Adjustment reflects the preliminary revaluation of properties to estimated fair value.

+- (e) The net adjustment of \$49.9 reflects the elimination of the HHI Group's historical goodwill in accordance with acquisition accounting and the establishment of \$703.5 for goodwill resulting from the transaction, based on the preliminary valuation of assets acquired and liabilities assumed. - (f) Adjustment reflects net effect of recording HHI Group's intangible assets are recorded at fair value.
+Based on preliminary a valuation, HGI currently estimates that the intangible assets of the HHI Group will be increased by approximately \$308.8 in accounting for the acquisition.

-As part of the acquisition, certain HHI Group intangible assets were identified and their estimated fair value was determined.
-Specifically, the identifiable intangible assets principally consisted of customer relationships, the HHI Group portfolio of trade names and proprietary technology.
+As part of the acquisition, certain HHI Group intangible assets were identified and their estimated fair value was determined based on preliminary information available.
+Specifically, the identifiable intangible assets principally consisted of customer relationships, HHI Group portfolio of trade names and proprietary technology.
 The total estimated fair value of the identifiable intangible assets of \$483.2 is based on a preliminary valuation.
 The identifiable assets were valued using historical metrics to the extent possible.
 In addition, other similar transactions were considered.
-Furthermore, when applicable to the valuation, the projected cash flows associated with each asset were considered over the life of the intangible assets and discounted back to present value.
+Furthermore, when applicable to the valuation, the projected cash flows associated with each asset were considered over the life of the intangible assets, and discounted back to present value.
 Customer relationships were valued utilizing the multi-period excess earnings method.
 The relief-from-royalty method was used to value the proprietary technology and the HHI Group portfolio of trade names.

-The customer relationships and proprietary technology intangible assets are amortized, using the straight line method, over their estimated useful lives.
-The preliminary estimates of useful lives of the acquired intangible assets subject to amortization are as follows: 20 years for customer relationships, 8-9 years for proprietary technology, 8-10 years for definite lived trade names and 5 years for a license agreement.
-The majority of acquired trade names are considered as indefinite-lived intangible assets and are not amortized.
+The customer relationships and propriety technology intangible assets are amortized, using the straight-lined method, over their estimated useful lives.
+The preliminary estimates of useful lives of the acquired intangible assets subject to amortization are as follows: 20 years for customer relationships, 8 to 9 years for proprietary technology and 8 to 10 years for definite lived trade names and 5 years for a license agreement.
+The majority of the acquired trade names are considered indefinite-lived intangible assets and are not amortized.

-The preliminary estimates of the intangible assets acquired are as follows: \$330.0 for indefinite lived trade names, \$4.2 for definite lived trade names, \$86.0 for customer relationships, \$51.0 for proprietary technology and \$12.0 for a license agreement.
+The preliminary estimates of the intangible assets acquired are as follows: \$330.0 for indefinite-lived trade names, \$4.2 for definite lived trade names, \$86.0 for customer relationships, \$51.0 for proprietary technology, and \$12.0 for a license agreement.